What Does a Software Developer Do? And Is It Still a Good Career?

 Sound exciting, gratifying?
 It is.

-It's the best part of the job, according to Skillsoft's David Johnson, lead software engineer and DevOps facilitator (PSE).
+According to Skillsoft's David Johnson, lead software engineer and DevOps facilitator (PSE), it's the best part of the job.

 When asked what he enjoyed most, he responded with: "The ability to create something from scratch, see it work, puzzle out the parts that aren't quite right, then dazzle my stakeholders with a polished product.
 Unlike soft skill jobs, or things with subjective output, I get regular and immediate feedback on what I make: pass/fail is it working?
 Yup!
 I immediately see how my product improves the situation, and what neat new tricks it can perform as others add on."

-Developers must think creatively and devote time to continuous learning if they're to engineer customer-focused solutions.
-It's both the challenge and reward in this line of work.
+Developers must think creatively and devote time to continuous learning to engineer customer-focused solutions.
+This is both the challenge and reward of this line of work.

 But, with AI automating some jobs, is it still a viable career?